Alexander-boop-boop/My_got_project_Nov2024/Dictionary_and_concepts.md

 # What if you forget -m in git commit?

 it opens a text editor and makes you create a message! too important to escape!

+# Complex problem 1: bad commit

+-> git log -> search the commit where it went wrong, get the number for this one

+-> git revert 1277cfccdf69e8

+you can also revert the revert

+# Differences git clone and git pull

+Clone downloads everything when you have nothing

+git pull looks at what changes are made in your online directory but not locally, and updates your local repository